 Deborah S. Tukua

-Deborah Stafford Tukua is the author of eight nonfiction books, and two upcoming historical middle-grade novels.
+Deborah Stafford Tukua is the author of eight nonfiction books, two upcoming historical middle-grade novels and a picture book about the Natchez Trace Parkway.
 She lives in the Tennessee countryside, along the banks of Holly Creek with her husband, Lowell.
 A native of Jacksonville, Florida, she has written numerous lifestyle articles for the Farmers' Almanac since 2003.
 Tukua is an avid member of Word Weavers International.
-When she's not writing or researching- decorating, bird watching, taking nature walks and reading to her grandchildren top the list of her favorite activities.
+When she's not writing or researching- decorating, bird watching, taking nature walks, visiting sites along the Natchez Trace, and reading to her grandchildren top the list of her favorite activities.
 You can sign up to get updates about her writing life here.

 Books